DHBW-TrainingApp/Blog/Week7.md

   <br><br>

-  this week was really interesting for us. we started to implement our app prototype which is of course a big step closer to our goal. we still try not to rush and take it one step at a time as we did before. this includes making a class diagram. in the following picture you can see how we did this for our workout-edit screene and how we imagine to implement the single workouts later.
+  This week was really interesting for us.
+We started to implement some of our features to our app prototype.
+Which is now of course a big step closer to our final goal.
+We still try not to rush and take it one step at a time, just as we did before.
+This includes making a class diagrams for now.
+In the following picture you can see how we did this for our workout-edit screen and how we plan to implement the workouts later.